DT9/Notes-Assignment1/README.md

 # Notes-assignment1
-Simple, attractive, and easy-to-use travel expense tracking application
+Simple, attractive, and easy-to-use travel expense tracking application.

 # License
 Copyright 2015 Dennis Truong

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at